chrisruffalo/ee-config/README.md

 	@PostConstruct
 	private void init() {
 		// load configuration from injected input stream
+		// ... logic here ...

+		// close input stream
+		configStream.close();
 	}
 }
 ```

 In this case you'll need to take an extra step to get your configuration file by loading it into whatever mechanism you choose.
 You'll also notice that the 'merge' flag is missing.
 When injecting a plain stream the merge flag does nothing.

+**It is important to note** that you must, MUST, close the InputStream yourself when you are done with them.

 #### Example 4: InputStream - The List-ening